dragonspoiler1/CPS_Internship_Leitner_2025/README.md

 4x Lego Mindstorms EV3
 1x PixyCamV2
+Build of Florian

 # Milestones and Completion
 1.)
-Find a Way to let Bricks communicate with each other - Done (4.8) 2.)
+Find a Way to let Bricks communicate with each other 2.)
 Setup all the Programms
 3.)
-Adjust Model
+Adjust Model as needed
+4.)
+Get it up and running
+5.)
+Add/Change the build to ensure smooth running

 # Findings and Documentation